vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 * Detailed description of what happens during exercise.
 We focus on the postprandial and rested, fasting state, which are more important for interpreting available measurements.

+* A breakdown of non-carbohydrate food source consumption as well as phenomena like ketosis and the role of a ketogenic or low-carbohydrate diet.

 ## The two key metrics: glucose and insulin